multicom-toolbox/deepdist/README.md

 ```

-Note: If you have any further questions, please post your question at  feel free to contact the zggc@umsystem.edu for help.
+Note: If you have any further questions, please post your question at this GitHub website or feel free to contact Zhiye Guo: zggc@umsystem.edu for help.

 <h2>References</h2>